 Volunteers of America, Dakotas - Specialty Program for Women is a 24-hour residential program for pregnant and parenting women, who have substance use disorders, and their children.
 This program provides a safe, structured, therapeutic, and staff-secured environment.

 In addition to family therapy, daily phone and visiting hours are available to encourage family involvement from the admission process to aftercare planning.

-Intensive outpatient services focus on providing intensive outpatient treatment over for ages 12 to 18 and for adults 18 and up who are harmfully involved with alcohol or other drugs.
-The program provides individual, group and family counseling and assists the individual in developing the skills necessary to remain substance-free and begin a recovery program.
+Intensive outpatient services focus on providing intensive outpatient treatment for adolescents ages 12 to 18 and for adults 18 and up who are harmfully involved with alcohol or other drugs.
+The program provides individual, group, and family counseling and assists the individual in developing the skills necessary to remain substance-free and begin a recovery program.